 When you joke about smarmy snake oil salesmen, did you know that there really were such people?
 Back in 1905, an American cowboy named Clark Stanley billed himself as the “Rattlesnake King”, gathering crowds by killing rattlesnakes while delivering his miracle cure sales pitch.
-For 50 cents a bottle, you could cure your toothaches, neuralgia, ankle sprains and pretty much everything else that ailed you by using Stanley’s snake oil liniment.
+For 50 cents a bottle (at a time when your income averaged $1 a day), you could cure your toothaches, neuralgia, ankle sprains and pretty much everything else that ailed you by using Stanley’s snake oil liniment.

 Stanley kept making his magical promises – right up until the federal government seized one of his shipments in 1917 and tested it.

 The ingredients (unlike the traditional Chinese sea snake oil that contained a high percentage of real sea snake fat that likely did provide some relief because of its high anti-inflammatory omega-3 fatty acid content) turned out to be about 99 percent mineral oil and 1 percent beef fat, with traces of red pepper and turpentine thrown in the mix to give it a more medicinal smell.

 From a public relations perspective, that was the beginning of the end of snake oil’s reputation.
 But for thousands of years, there wasn’t in fact much of a difference between scientific medical practices and medical quackery.
 Thanks to the placebo effect, charlatans could (and sometimes still can) hype and sell a worthless bill of goods to a gullible public.